-Google updated its Google Search Central Video Best Practices help page to add a further recommendation so one can help Google locate and index video content higher and make it available for Google‘s rich results and for what Google describes as maximum (being talked about a lot on TV, online, etc.).
+Google updated its Google Search Central Video Best Practices help page to add further recommendations so one can help Google locate and index video content higher and make it available for Google‘s rich results and for what Google describes as maximum (being talked about a lot on TV, online, etc.).

 Videos in Google Search Results